tinyweatherforecastgermanygroup/.github/profile/README.md

 :phone: Contact

 The organizations of Tiny Weather Forecast Germany at GitHub and GitLab are managed by Jean-Luc Tibaux ([@eUgEntOptIc44](https://github.com/eUgEntOptIc44)).
-Please do not hesitate to get in touch to sort out issues regarding CyberSec, Privacy or Copryright related issue with any of out repos.
+Please do not hesitate to get in touch to sort out issues regarding CyberSec, Privacy or Copyright with any of our repos.